JuliaLang/www.julialang.org/blog/2023/06/PSA-dont-use-threadid.md

     end
 end
 states = fetch.(tasks) # get all the values returned by the individual tasks.
-# fetch is type unstable, so you may optionally want to assert a specific return value.
+# fetch is type unstable, so you may optionally want to assert a specific return type.

 do_something(states)
 ```